 - 5.4.
 Development proposals for PBSA will be supported, subject to the other considerations set out below, so long as the need for development remains justified in relation to the current and future size of the institutions.
 The evidence set out in section 4 above estimates that there is currently considered to be a need for additional PBSA in Norwich. - 5.5.
 The need for student accommodation will be a material consideration in the assessment of planning proposals for PBSA (both new-build and conversions).
 If need cannot be demonstrated, proposals are unlikely to be supported. - 5.6.
 The quantum of need will change over time, as further sites are developed for PBSA, or other factors change such as the universities' growth plans.
 Information on need will be kept up-to-date and will be informed by ongoing council engagement with the higher education institutions.
-Any subsequent updates on need will be publicised on the council's website or included in a future iteration of this document. - 5.7.
+Any subsequent updates on need will be publicised on the council's website or included in a future iteration of this document.
+Applicants are advised to demonstrate contact with at least one of the HEIs in Norwich in accordance with paragraph 5.40. - 5.7.
 Whilst it is recognised that it is important to meet the accommodation needs of the current student population and its planned growth, there remains a need in Norwich for development of market and affordable housing as defined in the Strategic Housing Market Assessment (SHMA).
 This means that, while it is important to consider the merit of additional student accommodation, due consideration should be given to the opportunity to deliver much needed housing. - 5.8.
-Student housing should not be prioritised to the detriment of other forms of housing or development undermining accommodation is one of a number of forms of housing which may contribute to the provision of mixed and balanced communities in Norwich.
-However sStudent accommodation in the city centre may be competing with other, high value commercial interests.
+Student accommodation is one of a number of forms of housing which may contribute to the provision of mixed and balanced communities in Norwich.
+However student accommodation in the city centre may be competing with other, high value commercial interests.
 Care needs to be exercised in ensuring sites utilised for student accommodation do not impact on the overall commercial potential of the city or the implementation of local plan policy.